-COSIMA - High resolution time-of-flight secondary ion mass spectrometer for the analysis of cometary dust particles onboard ROSETTA.
+COSIMA: High resolution time-of-flight secondary ion mass spectrometer for the analysis of cometary dust particles onboard ROSETTA.

-The ESA mission Rosetta, launched on March 2nd, 2004, carries an instrument suite to the comet 67P/Churyumov-Gerasimenko.
-The COmetary Secondary Ion Mass Anaylzer - COSIMA - is one of three cometary dust analyzing instruments onboard Rosetta.
+The ESA mission Rosetta, launched on 2 March 2004, carries an instrument suite to the comet 67P/Churyumov-Gerasimenko.
+The cometary secondary ion mass analyzer (COSIMA) is one of three cometary dust analyzing instruments onboard ROSETTA.
 COSIMA is based on the analytic measurement method of secondary ion mass spectrometry (SIMS).